GOAL:

 DISTRICT OF THE YEAR:

-Further, the standings in each area will be combined to determine an overall “District of the Year” in each zone,
+Further, the standings in each area will be combined to determine an overall “District of the Year” in each zone, recognizing that district for outstanding performance towards meeting objectives and benchmarks across all areas.

 SUPPORT: